What do Houses Look Like in Bolivia? A Full Overview & Details

 The appearance of houses in Bolivia, a complete tour and guide

-Bolivian houses in general are going to look the same as in countries like Ecuador, Peru, Mexico, Colombia, and Paraguay.
-Bolivia is a 3rd world country, so usually, homes are just basic, they often lack finishing work, and in some cases even don’t have basic home services.
-But there are exceptions to this, mostly with the houses in the Altiplano.
+Bolivian houses generally resemble those in countries like Ecuador, Peru, Mexico, Colombia, and Paraguay.
+As a developing nation, Bolivia’s homes are often basic, frequently lacking finished work, and in some cases, even lacking basic utilities.
+However, there are exceptions, particularly with houses in the Altiplano region.

-Houses in Bolivia are usually orange, and brown, because of the lack of finishing work, they’re sticky to each other, without visible gardens or parking.
-In warmer regions, houses look again orange, but also white, surrounded by bushy gardens, walls of bricks, and wood or steel mesh fences.
+Houses in Bolivia are commonly orange and brown due to the exposed brickwork and lack of finishing.
+They are often built close together, without visible gardens or parking.
+In warmer regions, houses again tend to be orange, but also white, surrounded by lush gardens and enclosed by brick walls, wooden fences, or steel mesh.

-Here we’re going to show you what is the general appearance of homes and real estate in Bolivia, also according to different income statuses, as well as in several locations around the country, including in urban, rural, and tourist areas.
+Here, we’ll show you the general appearance of homes and real estate in Bolivia, considering different income levels and various locations, including urban, rural, and tourist areas.

-Houses and real estate in Bolivia usually look more basic than in developed countries, they are smaller, and the outer painting is split between 4 main colors: orange, brown, white, and green.
-Also, in 95% of the cases they’re surrounded by some kind of wall, and people from the outside can’t see the inner building.
+Houses and real estate in Bolivia typically appear more basic than in developed countries.
+They are smaller, and exterior paint colors are generally limited to orange, brown, white, and green.
+Additionally, in 95% of cases, they are surrounded by some type of wall, preventing outside visibility of the building itself.

-• In cities in the Altiplano, like La Paz, El Alto Oruro, and Potosí, homes are mostly orange, like orange cubes of bricks with windows, without gardens, and usually of several stories.
-Also, there are a lot of houses done with adobe bricks and they look brown.
+• In cities in the Altiplano, such as La Paz, El Alto, Oruro, and Potosí, homes are predominantly orange, resembling orange brick cubes with windows, lacking gardens, and usually multi-storied.
+Many houses are also constructed with adobe bricks and appear brown.

-• In cities in the temperate region of the country, like Cochabamba, Sucre, and Tarija, houses are usually at the center of the land lot, surrounded by a garden and a wall of bricks, they usually look orange, but in many cases are painted with different colors, mostly white.
+• In cities in the temperate region of the country, like Cochabamba, Sucre, and Tarija, houses are typically situated at the center of the land lot, surrounded by a garden and a brick wall.
+They are often orange, but many are painted in different colors, most commonly white.

-• In cities in the tropical region, like Santa Cruz Trinidad and Cobija, houses are usually at the center of the land lot, but surrounded by bushy gardens and trees, also by a fence of wood or steel mesh, and they look usually a mix of white, orange and green, or a mix of orange gray and green.
+• In cities in the tropical region, such as Santa Cruz, Trinidad, and Cobija, houses are usually positioned at the center of the land lot, but surrounded by dense gardens and trees, as well as by fences made of wood or steel mesh.
+They often exhibit a mix of white, orange, and green, or a combination of orange, gray, and green.

-This is the average appearance of homes in Bolivia, but they can also significantly differ depending on the income of their owners, as we are going to show you next.
+This describes the average appearance of homes in Bolivia, *but their appearance can also vary significantly depending on the owners’ income*, as we’ll demonstrate below.

-Homes and properties, in general, look very different according to the income status of their owners, from small shelters done with adobe or wood to 1st world-looking standalone houses and high-rises of apartments, you’ll find everything within this range in Bolivia.
+Homes and properties, in general, differ significantly in appearance based on the income status of their owners.
+From small shelters made of adobe or wood to first-world-style standalone houses and apartment high-rises, you’ll find the entire spectrum in Bolivia.

 Poor people's houses made with adobe or orange bricks in the Altiplano, La Paz, Bolivia